loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 ## *Apple* Push Notifications System (APNS)

+!!! tip "One Set of APNS Credentials"
+    **Question: If I follow more than one person with *LoopFollow*, do I need multiple APNs Keys?**

+    **Answer: No.**

+    If you support multiple people, you only need one APNS key.

+    * You can follow someone who is using the *Trio* app and another person who is using the *Loop* app.
+    * You enter the same APNS credentials for each instance of *LoopFollow* that you are using for your multiple loopers
+    * The looper's app (*Loop* or *Trio*) must be built with the Developer ID used to create the APNS key.

 ### Existing APNS

 If you previously configured remote control with the *Loop* app, you already have an *Apple* Push Notification System (APNS) Key ID and Key.
 These were added to the config vars in your *Nightscout* site.